coder-molok/ctxt/doc/Manual.md

   CTXT get a "textual document source", compile it and produce a textual document.
-  However, a "document" may be whitchever unicode textual file, so, CTXT may work fine also with "technical" files, source file, etc.
+  However, a "document" may be whichever unicode textual file, so, CTXT may work fine also with "technical" files, source file, etc.

   Get in example a mail you use to send to acquaintances for greetings,